Alberta Condominium Fixed Term Lease

 Who Can Use This Rental Application Form

 This form can be used by both landlords and rental property managers.
-It is a great choice for multi-unit rental buildings, as it can be reused as often as necessary.
+It is a great choice for multi-unit residential rental buildings, as it can be reused as often as necessary.

 Format and Jurisdiction